yossifibrahem/FIX-LLM/README.md

 ```
 or Double-click `serverstart.bat`

-### Access the Application
-Open your browser and navigate to http://localhost:8080
+Open your browser and navigate to http://localhost:8080 😀

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.